-We also compare our results with of that in \cite{PopaVanishing}, \cite{SuhSaito}, and \cite{Wu22vanishing} which are Kawamata-Viehweg type generalizations of Saito vanishing.
-First, we point out that the results in \cite{PopaVanishing}*{\S 11} is somewhat orthogonal to our result since the author considers the situation when the line bundle $\cL$ is big and nef, while we discuss the issue of perturbing by an extra SNC divisor.
+We also compare our results with those in \cite{PopaVanishing}, \cite{SuhSaito}, and \cite{Wu22vanishing} which are Kawamata--Viehweg type generalizations of Saito vanishing.
+The results in \cite{PopaVanishing}*{\S 11} are somewhat orthogonal to ours since the author considers the situation when the line bundle $\cL$ is big and nef, while we discuss the issue of perturbing by an extra SNC divisor.
 The result in \cite{SuhSaito} is closely related to ours since it considers vanishing of a logarithmic de Rham complex when we have a perturbation by an SNC divisor.
-We point out that \cite{SuhSaito}*{Theorem 1} can be deduced from the Theorem \ref{theo-Main-ample} of ours.
+The main result \cite{SuhSaito}*{Theorem 1} can be deduced from Theorem \ref{theo-Main-ample} of ours.
 The author shows the assertion when $\alpha = -(\eps, \ldots, \eps)$ (with appropriate duality applied), under the assumption that $\cL$ is big and nef, and $\cL + \sum_{i=1}^{\nu} \alpha_{i} D_{i}$ is ample for all $0 < -\alpha_{i} \ll 1$.
 The assumption of our result is weaker in the sense that we only need a single $\alpha$ with $E_{\alpha} = E_{-\eps}$ and $\cL + \sum_{i=1}^{\nu} \alpha_{i} D_{i}$ is ample and do not impose any positivity condition on $\cL$ itself.
-We also point out that the two presented proofs in \cite{SuhSaito} essentially come from the ideas of \cite{esnault1985logarithmic} and \cite{ramanujam1972remarks}, which fit into the dichotomy between the approaches to Kodaira vanishing and Saito vanishing.
 The vanishing result in \cite{Wu22vanishing}*{Theorem 1.5} generalizes \cite{PopaVanishing} and \cite{SuhSaito} simultaneously.
-The theorem achieves a general version of our main theorem by weakening the positivity condition to $\cL + \sum \alpha_{i} D_{i}$ being big and nef and showing the vanishing for the lowest graded piece.
-In general, we do not have vanishings for the higher graded pieces for big and nef line bundles.
+The theorem shows a vanishing result for the lowest graded piece, under a weaker positivity condition, i.e., assuming that $\cL + \sum \alpha_{i} D_{i}$ is big and nef.
+In general, vanishings for the higher graded pieces are no longer true for big and nef line bundles.
 We also mention a related result for twistor $\cD$-modules by \cite{wei2022kodaira}.